EmergingDigitalAcademy/pixel-smash/README.md

          Each payload value is relative.
 So a value of {x: 1, y: 0, color: 2} will increase x by 1, y by 0, and color by 2

-   - `chat` accepts a message `{from, message}` that will be sent to all connected clients.
-Could be used for host messages.
+   - `chat` accepts a message `{to, from, message}` that will be sent to all connected clients.
+Could be used for host messages. `to` is optional.
+If left off, message is sent to all clients.
+Setting it to a socket id would have the message sent directly to one client only (useful if host sends a message to a specific socket id that was stored in a pixel).

 ## Ideas for implementations:
    - Paint brush: send pixel arrays on mouse drag